-This information applies to Scotland only
+This information applies to Scotland only.

-Scottish Environment Protection Agency register of septic tanks
+Register of septic tanks

-You (and any other users of the septic tank) have to register with the Scottish Environment Protection Agency (SEPA) that you have a septic tank.
+If you use a septic tank, you have to register it with the Scottish Environment Protection Agency (SEPA).
 You can find out more, including how to register online and what it costs, on the SEPA website.
-This is a one off cost.
+This is a one-off cost.

 If you're unsure whether your septic tank is already registered, you can ask SEPA to check.
-Find out more on the SEPA website.

 Building a new home

 If you're building a new home, you may decide to use - or have to use - a septic tank because of where you're building.

 There's useful information on the SEPA website about what you need to do and what consent is required.
 You should also have help from an architect, a builder or a planning officer to sort this out.